McMastercce/cdd/content/cceCourseTemplate/cceTemplate.en.md

 Browse through the CCE Course Template content to familiarize yourself with the structure of a page.

-## Custom Classes
+## Custom CSS Classes
-Custom CCE classes have been added to the stylesheet.
+Custom CSS classes have been added to the stylesheet.

 ### List Types
 The list type attribute is obsolete.
 To accomodate custom list types the following classes are available.